dxing97/libdiscord/doc/BUILDING.md

 Note that each dependency has their own dependencies, except for jansson.

-Tested to buuld and work on Raspberry Pi 3 and Raspberry Pi W running Raspbian (stretch), but note that if you want to install libwebsockets with checkinstall on Raspbian, then you will have to compile checkinstall yourself.
+Tested to build and work on Raspberry Pi 3 and Raspberry Pi W running Raspbian (stretch), but note that if you want to install libwebsockets with checkinstall on Raspbian, then you will have to compile checkinstall yourself.
 Otherwise, install with ``sudo make install``

 Works on sparc64 debian 4.13.4-1 with no issues currently.

+Works on macOS 10.14 "Mojave" after dependencies are properly installed.

 ### Quick build instructions for libwebsockets